Guide to vegan eating

 What supplements should I take?

 Don't be scared off by this section!
 Many vegans do just fine only supplementing with B12.
 But nutritional deficiencies can affect anyone, including many omnivores.
 Because a vegan diet can result in a lower intake in some nutrients, it's good to be aware of them.
 By paying attention to meeting your requirements and ensuring there are no gaps, you will likely be better covered than most omnivores and be able to take full advantage of the added health benefits of a plant-based diet.

 A short summary of our recommendations, assuming an otherwise balanced diet:

 - Essential if not regularly consuming iodised salt or seaweed: Iodine, 150 µg daily (can also be obtained from a multivitamin)

-- Strongly recommended if getting little sun exposure: Vitamin D3 (vegan source), 2000-3000 IU daily (this is significantly more that the standard recommendation of 600 IU, to get potential full benefits)
+- Strongly recommended during periods with little sun exposure: Vitamin D3 (vegan source), 2000-3000 IU daily (this is significantly more that the standard recommendation of 600 IU, in order to get full potential benefits)

-- Strongly recommended if dietary intake is low: Calcium, 400 mg daily
+- Strongly recommended if dietary intake is low: Calcium, ca. 400 mg daily

 - Recommended: Long-chain Omega-3 (EPA/DHA) (non-fish vegan source), 250-500 mg daily